kristerkari/umatrix-recipes/README.md

 ### Slack

+**Info**
-User agent spoof does not work reliably at slack.com as the web app checks for browser version from user agent.
+- User agent spoof does not work reliably at slack.com as the web app checks for browser version from user agent.

 ```
 ua-spoof: slack.com false